 The thumb rule is to avoid making the kit wet but allow heat to transfer from the warm water.
 Before placing the baby back in the nest, ensure that the kit is fully warmed up.
 Note that if it is too cold other babies may wriggle, leaving it freezing again.

 With baby rabbits born furless, they are helpless and cannot survive on their own.
 Naturally, kits snuggle on each other to keep warm.
 Weeks down the line, the habit minimizes after the first stray of hair makes them warmer.

 Mainly, it takes seven to twelve weeks for a fine pelt of coat to grow on baby rabbits.
 Later at about 3-12 months, kits lose the soft baby fur and replace it with a sleeker warmer version.

 All in all, it is vital to avoid separating or removing baby rabbits from the nest during the first eight weeks.
-Not only does it keep warm, but it also enables them to enhance their immunity from mother’s milk.
+Not only does it keep them warm, but it also enables them to enhance their immunity to their mother’s milk.

 Will Baby Rabbits Die of Cold?

 Based on their delicate nature at birth, kits can die within minutes if exposed to frigid temperatures.
 On harsh cold days, you can relocate the hutch indoors or enclose them in n the nesting area throughout.
 Importantly, schedule the birthing process during warm months to prevent unavoidable winter deaths.

 Rabbit’s ability to keep their babies warm is undeniably unique and impressive.
 In typical instances, doe keeps the nest at an average temperature of 60 to 75 degrees.